-The per capita income in Yorktown Heights in 2010 was $69,827, which is wealthy relative to New York and the nation.
-This equates to an annual income of $279,308 for a family of four.
+The per capita income in Yorktown Heights in 2018 was $56,654, which is wealthy relative to New York and the nation.
+This equates to an annual income of $226,616 for a family of four.
+However, Yorktown Heights contains both very wealthy and poor people as well.

 The most common language spoken in Yorktown Heights is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and Polish.